P10: Mental Models - Reality is Closer Than We Think

 This isn’t about being the smartest person in the room.

-👉 [Download the Clearing the Lens Toolkit here.]
+👉 [Download the Clearing the Lens Toolkit now.]

-It’s the difference between staying aligned with reality or being overwhelmed by it.
+It’s the thin line between staying grounded in truth... or being overwhelmed by it.

 The choice is yours.